A Bit Nutty Boston Brown Bread

 - 1 cup golden raisins

 - In a large bowl, combine the flours, baking soda and salt.
 In a small bowl, whisk buttermilk and molasses.
 Stir into dry ingredients just until moistened.
 Fold in raisins and nuts.
-Transfer to two greased 8-in. x 4-in. loaf pans.
+Transfer to two greased 8x4-in. loaf pans.

-- Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 2 loaves (12 slices each).

-Originally published as A Bit Nutty Boston Brown Bread in Taste of Home's Holiday & Celebrations Cookbook Annual 2012, p90
+Originally published as A Bit Nutty Boston Brown Bread in Holiday & Celebrations Cookbook 2012